sprk2012/sprk2012-cfp/x-times-mruby/README.md

 I want to introduce a new approach of customizing a Ruby Interpreter for a specific task.
-Having such a strip-down Ruby implementation could make it feasable to approach i.e. parallelism in an Erlang way.
+Having such a strip-down Ruby implementation could make it feasible to approach i.e. parallelism in an Erlang way.
 Or open even more areas to Ruby.

 Let's see how many mruby's we can code.